kubedl-io/website/content/docs/tutorial/tutorial.md

                 - "/kubedl-model"         # export dir for the saved_model format
 ```

-This example stores the trained model at a hostpath, in this case `/models/mymodelv1`.
-KubeDL will automatically
+This example stores the trained model artifacts at a hostpath, in this case `/models/mymodelv1`.
+KubeDL will
-create a container image that includes the model artifacts within that folder and push that to the dockerhub.
+create an image that includes those model artifacts and push that to the dockerhub.

 Notes：
-1. `modelVersion` field defines where the model is stored.
+1. `modelVersion` field defines where the modelVersion is stored.
 Currently, local hostpath and NFS are supported.
-2. `/kubedl-model` is the pre-defined location for storing the trained model inside the model image.
-The training code is expected to export the model in this location.
+2. `/kubedl-model` is the pre-defined location where the external storage is mounted into the training code.
+Therefore, the training should export the model artifacts under this folder so that it is present externally.
 Check the [documentation]({{< ref "model/usage" >}}) for more details